Southern Cross Campus: Te Kura Māori o Ngā Tapuwae

 Te Kura Māori o Ngā Tapuwae is a Māori-immersion school for years 1–13.
 The school emphasises the concept of whanau centred on the marae.
 The curriculum comprises core learning topics in te reo Maori and culture in addition to standard curricular subjects.
 The school is supported by the alumni group Nga Tapuwae o Mataoho and the parents committee Te Huarahi Hou.
 The school originally opened in 1976 as a community secondary school, which included a creche and craft centre.
 The facilities were used by local churches and the Māori Women's Welfare League, and community social functions were held at the campus' gymnasium.
 In the mid-1990s, Nga Tapuwae College, Māngere Intermediate and Southern Cross Primary were merged to form the Southern Cross Campus.

 Te Kura Māori o Ngā Tapuwae is headed by Arihia Stirling, daughter of founders Pani (Ngati Porou) and Te Kepa Stirling (Te Whanau-a-Apanui, Ngati Porou, Ngai Tahu) and former teacher who has the distinction of being the youngest director in New Zealand at the time of her appointment.
 In the 2005 New Year Honours, Pani and Te Kepa Stirling were both awarded the Queen's Service Medal for community service.
 In the 2016 Queen's Birthday Honours, Arihia Stirling was awarded the Queen's Service Medal, for services to education and Māori.
+In the 2026 New Year Honours, she was appointed a Member of the New Zealand Order of Merit, for services to education and Māori.